rangicus/10print/README.md

 # 10print
-A personal project based on the historic BASIC command knows as "10 PRINT"

-To run, just open "index.html".
+A historic BASIC program rewritten for the HTML5 Canvas.